 Rather than using whole anchovies, I opt for anchovy paste — it simplifies the process, particularly if you have reservations about anchovies (just pinch your nose and incorporate it; the dressing requires every single bit to achieve the authentic flavor!)

-For the cheese, it is crucial to utilize imported Parmigiano-Reggiano from Italy; domestic Parmesan is significantly inferior.
 You can easily identify its authenticity by examining the rind, which is repeatedly embossed with the name.
 If the cheese is pre-grated, it should be marked as "Parmigiano-Reggiano," not "Parmesan."

 Step-by-Step Directions